bdavidxyz/chirpy/_drafts/2024-01-18-rails-and-tailwind-starter-kit.md

 So what should a "CSS framework" (or UI Kit) bring on the table?

-## How should a Tailwind UI Kit look like ?
+## What should a Tailwind UI Kit look like ?

-In my humble opinion (as a Ruby-on-Rails developer), this is how a Tailwind UI Kit should look like :
+(Opinionated, as developer), here is how a Tailwind UI Kit should look like :

 - Classics like defining buttons, typography, forms (_they all do that_)
 - It should be still very active with frequent updates